 Nonetheless, officers frequently administer the test incorrectly, thereby leaving the testing process open for further criticisms and inaccuracies.

-Consequently, drivers find themselves at risk for being wrongly arrested based on an unreliable field sobriety test.
+Consequently, drivers find themselves at risk of being wrongly arrested based on an unreliable field sobriety test.

 In the article below, our California DUI defense lawyers will explain: